adtrace/adtrace_sdk_unity/README.md

 The AdTrace post-build process catches the Google Play Store intent; you can take a few additional steps to add support for the new Google Play Referrer API.

-To add support for the Google Play Referrer API, download the [install referrer library](https://mvnrepository.com/artifact/com.android.installreferrer/installreferrer) from Maven repository or via [direct link](../Extras/Android/installreferrer-2.2.aar) and place the AAR file into your `Plugins/Android` folder.
+<span style="color:yellow">To add support for the Google Play Referrer API</span>, download the [install referrer library](https://mvnrepository.com/artifact/com.android.installreferrer/installreferrer) from Maven repository or via [direct link](../Extras/Android/installreferrer-2.2.aar) and place the AAR file into your `Plugins/Android` folder.

 #### <a id="qs-huawei-referrer-api"></a>Huawei Referrer API